 Get exclusive member benefits & effect social change.
 Join Today

-The contraceptive sponge is a soft, round piece of plastic foam with a handle attached.
-It is filled with the spermicide known as nonoxynol-9 (N-9).
-The sponge is inserted deep into the vagina before intercourse.
+The contraceptive sponge, or birth control sponge, is a soft, round piece of plastic foam with a loop for removal.
+It’s available over the counter in many drugstores.
+The sponge is filled with a spermicide known as nonoxynol-9.
+You insert the sponge deep into your vagina before sexual intercourse to prevent pregnancy.

-The efficacy of the sponge depends on how well you use it and whether or not you’ve given birth.
-According to Planned Parenthood, the failure rate is:
+The effectiveness of the sponge depends on how well you use it and whether or not you’ve ever given birth.
+The failure rates are:

 To improve the effectiveness of the sponge, ask your partner to pull out before ejaculating.
 He can also use a condom as added protection.

-The sponge is a very convenient form of birth control for women.
-Benefits of the sponge include:
+The sponge is a convenient form of birth control for women, but it’s not a perfect method.

-If the sponge breaks when you are trying to remove it, and you can’t get all the pieces, you need to visit a doctor.
-Left in place, there is a risk of infection.
+If the sponge breaks when you’re trying to remove it and you can’t get all the pieces out, you need to see your doctor.
+Leaving the pieces in your body may cause an infection.